conan-io/docs/reference/commands/consumer/install.rst

     # you can also apply the same options to many packages with wildcards:
     $ conan install . -o *:shared=True

+**Experimental:** To define an option just for the consumer conanfile.py use :command:`-o &:shared=True` syntax.
+If `&` is specified as the package name it will apply only to the consumer conanfile.py.
+This is a special case because the consumer conanfile might not declare a `name` so it would be impossible to reference it.

 .. note::

     You can use :ref:`profiles <profiles>` files to create predefined sets of **settings**,